Everything About Group Health Insurance for California

 You’re eligible for Covered California for your small business if:

-- You have at least one W-2 employee
+- You have at least one W-2 employee, in addition to owners, officers or spouse thereof.

 Get Group Health Insurance Quotes in California